Mount Vernon Hospital: History

 In 1957, the Gray Laboratory was established and, in 1967, the Marie Curie Hospital, which had been providing cancer treatment from premises in Fitzjohn's Avenue, also moved to Mount Vernon site.

 The Paul Strickland Scanner Centre, which provides specialist imaging facilities using high quality equipment, opened in 1985 and was officially opened by the Duchess of Kent on 20 March 1986.
 The old hospital chapel which includes art nouveau designs, was converted into a library for the Gray Cancer Institute in 1988.
 The Lynda Jackson Macmillan Centre for cancer support and information was opened in 1993 by Charles III – then Prince of Wales.

 In 2009 a new treatment centre opened, providing surgery facilities in four new operating theatres.
 There is also a new outpatients department located in the treatment centre.

-Performance

-In 2014 the Care Quality Commission found Mount Vernon Hospital was good at caring and being effective but safety, responsiveness and leadership all required improvement.